null

 Sometimes Amour is serious and thoughtful, as in L'Amour boudeur by Alfred Boucher or the clock Amour lisant by bronzemaker Ledure and clockmaker Hémon.

-But Love was most often depicted in the guise of a happy, laughing child, according to the models favored by the 18th century.
+But Love was most often depicted in the guise of a cheerful, laughing child, according to the models favored by the 18th century.
 Preferring the features of a child, Cupid establishes himself as a touching figure, and seduces with his gallant, erotic form.

 More rarely, in the iconographic tradition of Antiquity, he is depicted as theadolescent Eros, as in this bronze sculpture , where he is about to launch an arrow.